laradumps/laradumps-docs/docs/debug/mcp-server.md

 ### Tools Aren't Responding

-**Problem:** The client calls tools but gets timeout or no response.
+**Problem:** The client calls tools but receives a timeout or no response.

 **Solution:**
 1. Ensure the MCP Server is enabled in LaraDumps Settings
 2. Verify your Laravel app is running and sending data
 3. Wait 10 seconds after restarting your editor
 4. Try starting a new conversation